TuxVinyards/qqX/README.md

 ### Known Issues

-Test show that official Quickemu 4.9.5 can cause Intel processors to run MacOS very slowly.
+Tests show that official Quickemu 4.9.5 can cause Intel processors to run MacOS very slowly.
 Doesn't affect FreeBird or FreeSpirit.

 Recently noticed: is a problem with telescoping VM's on Intel Hosts.
 (Possibly AMD too?).
 For telescoping use Freebird, not FreeSpirit.
 Fix to be released on the 1.9 branches before long.